What to avoid when buying furniture for the home

 Prioritizing the price over other qualities

 Buy things that are not just showpieces but have actual use in the household.
 Aesthetic appeal is important, but if the looks overpower the utility of the furniture, then there is no use for it.
-For example, when buying a sofa, think of how big a sofa you need.
-If only two people will be using it, you can avoid a 5-seater sectional.
+For example, when buying a sofa, think of how big a sofa is required need.
+If only two people will be using it, one can avoid a 5-seater sectional.
 Consider guests, but don’t make decisions keeping just that in mind.
 The same goes for the dining table; if only two people are using the dining table most of the time, buying a table for eight people may take up unnecessary space.

 Buying things on impulse